JingMatrix/ChromeXt/README.md

 # ChromeXt

-Add UserScript and DevTools supports to Chrome using Xposed framework
+Add UserScript and DevTools supports to Chromium based and WebView based browsers using Xposed framework.

 ##  How does it work?